calint/tang-nano-9k--riscv--cache-psram/README.md

 [ ] fully pipe-lined core
 [ ] consider FIFO in UART
 -------------------------------------------------------------------------------------------------------------
+[x] investigate and try to recreate the "// !!!" issue in 'ramio'
+    => the simulation works as expected
-[x] samples/echo: study why lhu, slli then srai instead of lw
-    => signed short, make it into int
+    => Gowin EDA 1.9.10.03 seems to have fixed this [x] samples/echo: study why lhu, slli then srai instead of lw => signed short, make it into int
 [x] uarttx: run on posedge clk